 Yes.
 Make sure you see a doctor as soon as possible, even if you feel fine.
-Accidents often cause internal injuries that can take days or weeks to become readily apparent.
+Car accidents often cause internal injuries that can take days or weeks to become readily apparent.
 Being evaluated by a medical professional right away is the best decision for your health.
 Also, if you wait to see a doctor, an insurance company might use that delay against you and attempt to deny your claim for benefits.

-In order to collect damages for an accident, you need to prove that you were injured as a result of another driver's negligence.
+In order to collect damages for a car accident, you need to prove that you were injured as a result of another driver's negligence.
 Irresponsible drivers cause accidents for many reasons, including speeding, distracted driving, drunk driving, reckless driving and falling asleep at the wheel.
 Each type of negligence has particular types of evidence that we carefully look for after every single accident.
-As your attorney, we will aggressively investigate your accident and find the facts you need to prove the other driver was at fault.
+As your attorney, we will aggressively investigate your car accident and find the facts you need to prove the other driver was at fault.
 It's also important to understand that waiting to take legal action could jeopardize the outcome of your case.
 Evidence can disappear quickly.
 Witnesses sometimes change their stories.
 That's why we act fast to collect evidence and aggressively pursue leads.

 For instance, we often look at the pattern of skid marks at an accident site.
 Those skid marks can indicate if the other driver was speeding, driving erratically or crossed the center line before your accident.
 If there aren't any skid marks, the other driver could have been asleep or texting while driving and didn't even attempt to stop.
 We also regularly interview eyewitnesses or review their statements, especially if they reported seeing the driver weaving, which may indicate drunk driving or distracted driving.
 Our legal team also often pores over police reports and other documents for signs that the other driver may have been speeding or otherwise disobeying traffic laws.
 Every piece of evidence matters.
 And the more we find, the better our ability to obtain a sizable settlement or judgment in your favor.

 Rear-end collisions often seem straightforward at first.
 Another driver crashed into the back of your car.
 End of story, right?
 Don't be so sure.
 Often, insurance companies will use a wide range of tactics to reduce or deny your claim.
-For example, they may argue that because the collision happened at a low speed, your injuries couldn't be due to your accident.
+For example, they may argue that because the collision happened at a low speed, your injuries couldn't be due to your car accident.
 That's why it's critical that you have an aggressive attorney on your side, fighting for your best interests.
 Attorney Andras Szantho has the discipline, determination and experience you need to stand up to the insurance companies.
 We know how the system works and we will not rest until justice is served.